 WILPF facilitated for several events, including a high-level roundtable hosted by the permanent mission of Switzerland to the United Nations; a public side-event entitled “Connecting Grassroots and International Efforts for Action: Leveraging our Local to Global WPS Movements”; and an interactive dialogue with graduate students at Columbia University.
 The delegates have also met with representatives of several representatives of Member States bilaterally.

 Our delegates’ contributions showed that while the experiences of women in the ongoing conflicts in Libya, Syria and Yemen differ in scope and complexity, the challenges they face are all too similar.
-Overcoming these challenges require serious commitment and carefully-tailored gendered responses from the international community, both at the political and humanitarian levels.
+Overcoming these challenges requires serious commitment and carefully-tailored gendered responses from the international community, both at the political and humanitarian levels.

 As reflected on the PeaceWomen analysis of the open debate, there was a general divide between statements that offered detailed insight into implementation efforts, persisting challenges, and suggested action steps, and statements that only elaborated more generally on the importance of the WPS agenda.